 The Centers for Medicare & Medicaid Services (CMS) is proposing measures to address the health equity gap, ensuring patients have access to all of the information they need to make well-informed decisions regarding their health care.

-In accordance with the Competition Executive Order signed by President Biden, CMS is beefing up its efforts to enhance medicare price transparency, hold hospitals accountable, and provide consumers with all of the information they require to make well-informed healthcare choices.
+Competition Executive Order signed by President Biden allowed CMS to beef up its efforts to enhance Medicare price transparency, hold hospitals accountable, and provide consumers with all of the information they require to make well-informed healthcare choices.

-Biden made it clear in the executive order that a key to price fairness is medicare price transparency.
-The new order will prevent medical entities from engaging in price competitions at the expense of their patients’ health.
+Biden made it clear in the executive order that a key to price fairness is Medicare price transparency.
+The new order will prevent medical entities from engaging in price competition at the expense of their patient’s health.
 Hospitals that continue these practices will face high penalties.

 The proposed rule includes taking action in price transparency, health equity, increasing access to emergency care in rural areas, and patient safety.

 The CMS has proposed an increase in the current monetary penalty for hospitals that do not comply with the new rule.
 If the proposal is accepted, hospitals with a bed count of 30 or few will face a $300 daily penalty.
 Larger hospitals with more than 30 beds could face a penalty of $10 per bed per day.
 The maximum daily penalty is $5500.
-If a large hospital were to be penalized for an entire year, that would add up to $2,007,500.
+If a large hospital is a noncompliant hospital and would be penalized for an entire year, that would add up to $2,007,500.

 Of course, many hospitals have complied, which has caused the public to notice a wide disparity in pricing.
 Pricing is often based on what has been negotiated with insurance plans, and those negotiations are made on an individual hospital basis.

 Health equity has been a problem for many, many years.
 Recent events have pushed those problems to the surface and have forced lawmakers into taking action.
-The CMS is currently asking for input on how to get more accurate, comprehensive, and actionable reports on the health disparities among social risk factors, race, and ethnicity.
+Now the CMS wants to get an efficient way of reporting on the health disparities among social risk factors, race, ethnicity, LGBTQ+ population, etc.

 CMS is seeking comments about the collection of data and the analysis and reporting of results from a variety of demographics, including, but not limited to, disability status, race, LGBTQ+, socioeconomic status, and Medicare/Medicaid dual eligibility.